The Journey Here

 I believe my whole life has lead up to this work I am doing now, but there were 5 pivotal moments which led to this.

 In August 2013, I experienced a major transformation in my conscious awareness.
 My focus shifted from being more external, to more internal.
 I began a process of unlearning and began to have the ability to view my mental processes from a more objective perspective, rather than just being immersed in my day to day anxieties.
-I referred to this for years as my “spiritual awakening,” but the term never quite felt like it encapsulates what happened and continues to happen every moment as I do my best to become continually more conscious of myself.
+I referred to this for years as my “spiritual awakening,” but the term never quite felt like it encapsulates what happened and continues to happen every moment as I do my best to become continually more conscious of myself and more humble and human.

 In January 2016, I studied abroad in Barcelona, Spain.
 During my time here I traveled to Jerusalem, Israel.
 (Photo Below Right: Jerusalem, March 2016)